michalc/sqlite-memory-vfs/README.md

 While SQLite supports the special filename `:memory:` that allows the creation of empty databases in memory, and `sqlite_deserialize` allows the population of an in-memory database from a contiguous block of raw bytes of a serialized database, there is no built-in way to populate such a database using _non_-contiguous raw bytes of a serialized database.
 The function `sqlite_serialize` can also only serialize a database to a contiguous block of memory.
 This virtual filesystem overcomes these limitations, and so allows larger databases to be downloaded and queried without hitting disk.

-No locking is performed, so client code _must_ ensure that writes do not overlap with other writes or reads on the same database.
-If multiple writes happen at the same time, the database will probably become corrupt and data be lost.

 Based on [simonwo's gist](https://gist.github.com/simonwo/b98dc75feb4b53ada46f224a3b26274c) and [uktrade's sqlite-s3vfs](https://github.com/uktrade/sqlite-s3vfs), and inspired by [phiresky's sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), [dacort's Stack Overflow answer](https://stackoverflow.com/a/59434097/1319998) and [michalc's sqlite-s3-query](https://github.com/michalc/sqlite-s3-query).